atomicspaceindian/manifest/readme.md

 This is what you will run each time you want to pull in upstream changes.
 Keep in mind that on your first run, it is expected to take a while as it will download all the required Android source files and their change histories.
-Afterwatrds, only changed files.
+Afterwards, only changed files.

 ```bash
 # Let Repo take care of all the hard work